APEX

 REXUS Payload

-Auroral Polarization Experiment
+Auroral Polarization EXplorer

 The goal of APEX is to measure the polarization of the aurora borealis, the northern lights.